Duct Leakage Test in Frederick, PA

 How a Duct Leakage Test Is Conducted

-To conduct a proper duct leakage test in Frederick, PA, your technician first seals all supply and return registers except the main return or air handler.
-A calibrated duct blaster is then mounted to the opening.
-By depressurizing the duct system, it creates ideal conditions for detecting air leaks.
+To begin performing a duct leakage test in Frederick, PA, your technician closes off all supply and return registers except the main return or air handler system.
+A calibrated duct blaster fan is then mounted to the opening.
+This fan creates negative pressure inside the ducts, making air leakage locations easier to find.

 How to Measure Duct Leakage

-Duct leakage is recorded in cubic feet per minute (CFM) per 100 square feet of the conditioned portion of the home.
-Your technician uses a nanometer to sense slight pressure changes, showing precisely how much air is escaping through the ductwork.
+Duct leakage is calculated in cubic feet per minute (CFM) for every 100 square feet of conditioned space.
+Your technician uses a nanometer to measure tiny pressure differences, making it possible to determine how much air the ducts are losing.
 Understanding this number helps you identify problem areas, evaluate potential improvements, and determine whether your home meets local energy code requirements in Frederick, PA.

 Cost of Excessive Duct Leakage